awsdocs/amazon-route53-docs/doc_source/dns-routing-traffic-for-subdomains.md

 # Routing Traffic for Subdomains<a name="dns-routing-traffic-for-subdomains"></a>

-When you want to route traffic to your resources for a subdomain, such as apex\.example\.com or acme\.example\.com, you have two options:
+When you want to route traffic to your resources for a subdomain, such as acme\.example\.com or zenith\.examplec\.com, you have two options:

 **Create records in the hosted zone for the domain**
 Typically, to route traffic for a subdomain, you create a record in the hosted zone that has the same name as the domain\.
-For example, to route internet traffic for apex\.example\.com to a web server in your data center, you create a record named apex\.example\.com in the example\.com hosted zone\.
+For example, to route internet traffic for acme\.example\.com to a web server in your data center, you create a record named acme\.example\.com in the example\.com hosted zone\.
 For more information, see [Working with Records](rrsets-working-with.md)\.

 **Create a hosted zone for the subdomain, and create records in the new hosted zone**
-You can also create a hosted zone for the subdomain, such as apex\.example\.com\.
-Then you create records in the new hosted zone that define how you want to route traffic for the subdomain and its subdomains, such as backend\.apex\.example\.com\.
+You can also create a hosted zone for the subdomain, such as acme\.example\.com\.
+Then you create records in the new hosted zone that define how you want to route traffic for the subdomain and its subdomains, such as backend\.acme\.example\.com\.
 Using a separate hosted zone to route internet traffic for a subdomain is sometimes known as "delegating responsibility for a subdomain to a hosted zone" or "delegating a subdomain to other name servers" or some similar combination of terms\.
 When you use a separate hosted zone to route traffic for a subdomain, you can use IAM permissions to restrict access to the hosted zone for the subdomain\. \(You can't use IAM to control access to individual records\.\) If you have multiple subdomains that are managed by different groups, creating a hosted zone for each subdomain can significantly reduce the number of people who must have access to records in the hosted zone for the domain\.
 Using a separate hosted zone for a subdomain also allows you to use different DNS services for the domain and the subdomain\.
 For more information, see [Using Amazon Route 53 as the DNS Service for Subdomains Without Migrating the Parent Domain](creating-migrating.md)\.
 There's a small performance impact to this configuration for the first DNS query from each DNS resolver\.
 The resolver must get information from the hosted zone for the root domain and then get information from the hosted zone for the subdomain\.
 After the first DNS query for a subdomain, the resolver caches the information and doesn't need to get it again until the TTL expires and another client requests the subdomain from that resolver\.
 For more information, see [TTL \(Time to Live\)](resource-record-sets-values-basic.md#rrsets-values-basic-ttl) in the section [Values That You Specify When You Create or Edit Amazon Route 53 Records](resource-record-sets-values.md)\.

+**Topics**
 + [Creating Another Hosted Zone to Route Traffic for a Subdomain](#dns-routing-traffic-for-subdomains-new-hosted-zone)
 + [Routing Traffic for Additional Levels of Subdomains](#dns-routing-traffic-for-sub-subdomains)